 How can Photofoundation help?

 - Allows your organisation to get great visual impact on campaigns for absolutely free

 - Photofoundation allows organisation to request certain types of images – allowing you to tailor your style through the newly launch PhotoAppeal service

 - Over 80 charities are currently being supported through the organisation

 - The importance that visual imagery can have in making your charity cut through the noise

-- Tips on how to best represent your needs to people who want to help charities
+- Tips on how to represent your needs to people who want to help charities

 - How you can get involved with your own photography and help other charitable organisations